SlicerProstate/SliceTracker-guide/docs/user_guide/workflow_overview.md

 * has basic training in 3D Slicer
 * has relevant expertise, or is working closely with the interventional radiologist who can interpret multi-parametric MRI

 At the moment, this guide is targeting an operator that is working in the settings of the [Advanced Multi-modality Image Guided Operating suite (AMIGO)](http://ncigt.org/AMIGO) at the Brigham and Women's Hospital.
-We sacrificed the details related to some of the possibilities related to the usage of the module that are not applicable to the AMIGO procedures.
+This guide may not cover some of the details related to the usage of the module that are not applicable during AMIGO procedures.